texas-robocamp/texas-robocamp.github.io/tutorials/programming/decisions.md

 cin >> language;

 switch (language) {
-  case 0:
+  case 0: // if the language code is 0
-      cout << "Hello\n";
+      cout << "Hello\n"; // print out "Hello" in English
-      break; //This terminates the switch so we don't check all the other cases. case 1:
+      break; // This terminates the switch so we don't check all the other cases. case 1: // if the language code is 1
       // do something else
       break;
   // Have as many cases as you want